Food Standards Scotland (FSS) is known as the ‘Controller’ of the personal information provided to us.

 What information do we hold?

-The personal information we hold on you include your personal data such as your name, your postal address, email address, telephone number, bank details etc. We also collect your special category data such as your sick absence, your trade union membership, health data, and data collected for equal opportunity purposes.
+The personal information we hold on you include your personal data such as your name, your postal address, email address, telephone number, bank details, qualifications, certificates etc. We also collect your special category data such as your sick absence, your trade union membership, health data, and data collected for equal opportunity purposes.

 Why we need it